-Below we have listed the frequently asked questions about our company, foster children, family finding and gift-giving.
+Below we have listed the frequently asked questions about our company, foster children and family finding.

 Why Media Arts Center?

 You may be thinking "What does a media center have to do with foster children?"
 That's a good question.
 Like many socially conscious organizations, our purpose is to do social good.
 In 2012, we decided the way to do this was to have a fiscal sponsor so donors could have tax deductions as an incentive to give.